The NAEP mathematics assessment results present a broad view of what our nation’s students know and can do in mathematics.

 On this page, learn more about:

 The National Assessment Governing Board oversees the development of NAEP frameworks that describe the specific knowledge and skills to be assessed in each subject.
-Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, and others.
-The NAEP Mathematics Framework (3.47 MB) describes the assessment content and how students' responses are evaluated.
-This framework, with periodic updates that have preserved continuity, has shaped mathematics assessments since 1990.
+Frameworks incorporate ideas and input from subject area experts, school administrators, policymakers, teachers, parents, as well as the NAEP Mathematics Standing Committee.
+The NAEP Mathematics Framework (3.47 MB) describes the assessment content, how students' responses are evaluated, what kinds of exercises it ought to feature, and the goals of the mathematics assessment.
+This framework, with periodic updates that have preserved continuity,has shaped mathematics assessments since 1990.

 The framework directs that questions at grades 4 and 8 be based on the following five content areas: